uvapl/uva-prog-physics/10 Workshops/20 Week 3/Exercises.md

 Another form of graphical output that we're going to use is a histogram.
 The syntax for a histogram is `hist(x,bins)`, where `x` is a list of values and `bins` is the amount of bins that the data is divided into.
 A high number of bins makes it easier to see fluctuations, but may result in a very low count per bin, so this number should always be tailored to your data.
-Try the following code, which shows a normal distributed range of IQs centered around 100.Notice that we have added some text and included a grid to the histogram.
+Try the following code, which shows a normal distributed range of IQs centered around 100.
+Notice that we have added some text and included a grid to the histogram.

 	import numpy as np
 	import matplotlib.pyplot as plt